hn303/30DayMapChallenge-Bot/README.md

 Monitoring [#30DayMapChallenge 2020](https://github.com/tjukanovt/30DayMapChallenge) launched by [Topi Tjukanov](https://twitter.com/tjukanov) on Twitter.
 Trying to engage this wonderful event in a special way.

 ### Data
-Twitter REST API with hashtag `#30mapchallenges`
+Twitter REST API with hashtag `#30DayMapChallenge`

--  `#30mapchallenges` with image attached
+-  `#30DayMapChallenge` with image attached
-- data search only by date
+- search tweets by date since everyone has diffferent map theme
 - cleanning process for late entry tweets is only conducted in first two days

 ### Summary
-(Bar plot of daily tweets count for `1#30DayMapChallenge 2020` now has been updated.
+(Bar plot of daily tweets count for `#30DayMapChallenge 2020` now has been updated.
 Previous version wrongly count duplicate files in data folder.)
 ![images](./graphs/maps_count.png)

 ### Maps